-It is now proven beyond any doubt that Certain Meats Cause Cancer ;
+It is now proven beyond any doubt that Certain Meats such as processed meat causes cancer.

 Processed meats – such as bacon, sausages and ham – do cause cancer, according to the World Health Organization (WHO).